 - Authorizing, Implemented, or Interpreted Law

-This rule defines the scope of inpatient hospital services that are available to Medicaid clients for the treatment of disorders other than mental disease.
+This rule defines the scope of inpatient hospital services that are available to Medicaid members.
 This rule is authorized under Section 26-18-3 and governs the services allowed under 42 CFR 440.10.

 (1) "Admission" means the acceptance of a Medicaid member for inpatient hospital care and treatment when the member meets established criteria for severity of illness and intensity of service and the required service cannot be provided in an alternative setting.